-- Press down to encourage the bread to soak up the egg/milk mixture.
+- In a bowl, whisk together egg, milk, salt, pepper and nutmeg.
+Combine with cooked spinach and cheese and pour over the bread mixture.
+Press down to encourage the bread to soak up the egg/milk mixture.

 Yes, it should.
-Though, after 30 minutes uncover and continue baking until cooked through, cheese is melted and bubbly brown.
+Though, after 30 minutes uncover and continue baking until cooked through and the cheese is melted.

-- Make sure your bread is ‘day old’ or stale-ish.
+- Make sure you use day old bread.
 If your bread is too fresh, it won’t suck up the milk/egg mixture as well.
-How to dry out bread?
-Place on a baking sheet in a 300 F oven for about 10 minutes and then proceed with recipe.
+If using fresh bread, though, you can easily dry it out.
+Place bread cubes on a baking sheet in a 300 degree Fahrenheit oven for about 10 minutes and then proceed with the recipe.

 - Ensure that after cooking the sausage, the grease is drained well.
 You don’t want that added grease to your strata recipe.
 Ain’t nobody got time for that.